Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 Best practices dictate that humanitarian action is conducted in ways that alleviate extreme vulnerabilities while creating space for women to recover and re-establish their lives within their communities and societies.
 This is the principle that underlies the triple nexus.[9]
 As stated in the One Humanity Report, “The international community has an obligation to respect and further strengthen this capacity and local leadership in crises and not to put in place parallel structures that may undermine it.”[10]

-In the short-term, actors must recognise and promote the fact that empowerment is available to everyone.
-The issue is that many people do not know that they have opportunities to speak-up, to challenge the status-quo, to fruitfully engage in their society in new ways.
+In the short term, actors must recognise and promote the fact that empowerment is available to everyone.
+The issue is that many people do not know they have opportunities to speak up, challenge the status quo, and engage with their society in new, fruitful ways.
 This is why it is essential that such ‘space’ is created (by consistently seeking meaningful representation) and that good examples and stories of such representation are shared widely.
-When people see that their cousins, nephews, aunts, and neighbours have changed their behaviours in ways that promote GEWE, it is likely that others will follow.
+When people see that their cousins, nephews, aunts, and neighbours have changed their behaviour in ways that promote GEWE, others will likely follow suit.
 This fundamental ‘grass roots’ approach to GEWE is what will work in Yemen.
-It matches the trajectory in the country, it’s history, and what civil society and women’s rights advocates across Yemen say will work.
+It aligns with the country’s trajectory, its history, and what civil society and women’s rights advocates across Yemen say will work.

 There is a need to prioritise GEWE in ways that do not entail broad ‘gender’ based programming but that instead put women and girls at the centre of all programming.
 We need to ensure that they are reached and represented.
-We need to strive to create space where they can share their voice and gain a deeper understanding of their rights and opportunities and thus stand up and lead as possible.
-They need to be seen and heard in whatever ways are possible, at least as a first step.
+We need to strive to create space where they can share their voice and gain a deeper understanding of their rights and opportunities, and thus stand up and lead as much as possible.
+They need to be seen and heard in whatever ways are likely, at least as a first step.

-Economic opportunity as a means of empowerment is a growing opportunity but one that could be missed if not promoted.
+Economic opportunity as a means of empowerment is growing, but could be missed if not promoted.
 Many women have unexpectedly found themselves responsible for their families.
 In response, women are working in industries from small textiles to healthcare and education.
 These need to be emphasised and supported so that women are not forced back to the household when hostilities end.[11]

 Need to shift humanitarian actors away from strict compliance and ‘ready-made’ projects and towards working with communities to develop programmes that can be adapted to new opportunities and that create space for women to take the lead.

 There needs to be a much more localised approach to programme design, implementation, and performance monitoring and reporting.
-There must be a proactive and persistent approach to creating opportunities for women to raise the issues that affect their wellbeing and the well-being of their families and communities.
-These should be included as part of all vulnerability assessments, performance monitoring, and results reporting.
+There must be a proactive, persistent approach to creating opportunities for women to raise the issues that affect their well-being and that of their families and communities.
+These should be included in all vulnerability assessments, performance monitoring, and results reporting.

 Need to actively seek out, engage, and promote CSOs and women’s groups.
 All humanitarian actors should understand and promote how different actors network and build coalitions.
-This includes tracking multiple communication channels, including social media, to understand where and how voices for GEWE emerge and what might be done to provide more space for these.
-Humanitarian actors may consider a programme that focuses on their identification and that provides training and other services that strengthen their positions in the society, especially in lieu of their participation in the peace talks or other high-level governmental fora.
+This includes tracking multiple communication channels, including social media, to know where and how voices for GEWE emerge and what might be done to provide more space for these.
+Humanitarian actors may consider a programme that focuses on their identification and that includes training and other services that strengthen their positions in the society, especially instead of their participation in the peace talks or other high-level governmental fora.

-Support for any woman inclusive activity should include training in negotiation skills, leadership, public communication, and other skills that may empower women to become involved in conflict resolution and peace building.
+Support for any women-inclusive activity should include training in negotiation, leadership, public communication, and other skills that may empower women to become involved in conflict resolution and peacebuilding.

 There are ample examples of how programming has led to meaningful engagement and empowerment.
-Need to pay attention to the ways in which women share information, be it through community committees, in their roles as technocrats, or simply in how they share stories and engage with social media.
+Need to pay attention to how women share information, be it through community committees, in their roles as technocrats, or simply in how they share stories and engage with social media.
 These need to be collected, amplified, celebrated, and shared.

-In policy dialogues—as they emerge and become more promising—include gender-based budgeting that ensures resources for women’s education, healthcare, and employment opportunities alongside legal rights issues.
+In policy dialogues—as they emerge and become more promising—include gender-based budgeting to ensure resources for women’s education, healthcare, and employment opportunities, alongside legal rights issues.
 This is complicated by government policy and national law, Shari’a law, tribal customs, and other ways in which different parts of the population are governed.
 While these may seem somewhat premature, the groundwork for this should be done now.

 Women need a central role in the peace process.

-As the Yemen war enters its seventh year, peace talks are stalled despite current hopes for a ceasefire and a return to political talks.
+As the Yemen war enters its seventh year, peace talks are stalled despite current hopes for a ceasefire and a return to political negotiations.
 Even if they do, women and most CSOs are unlikely to be included.
-The UN, including the UN Special Envoy, has worked towards supporting a formal or direct role to women or CSOs in the two-party talks.
+The UN, including the UN Special Envoy, has worked to support a formal or direct role for women or CSOs in the two-party talks.
 This includes institutional support to the Yemeni Women’s Pact for Peace and Security, or Tawafuq, established in 2015 by UN Women.
 The ‘Women’s Pact’ is meant to provide a forum for women and women’s groups to “organise, debate, find common ground and leverage their collective voices to call for women’s continued engagement in public decision-making.”[13]

 While these efforts falter along with the peace process, opportunities to engage women and women’s groups should not be ignored.
-UN Women recently published an extensive report on the role of women in peacebuilding in Yemen that is rife with examples of women’s leadership and the issues and constraints associated with this in the peace process.[14]
+UN Women recently published an extensive report on the role of women in peacebuilding in Yemen, which includes examples of women’s leadership and the issues and constraints associated with this in the peace process.[14]
 These include:

-· The Peace Track Initiative (PTI), founded by Rasha Jarhum, a South Yemeni women’s rights and peace advocate.
+· The Peace Track Initiative (PTI) was founded by Rasha Jarhum, a South Yemeni women’s rights and peace advocate.

-· The National Agenda on Women, Peace, and Security in Yemen that mobilised 76 Yemeni women leaders inside and outside Yemen that developed a draft of the National Agenda for Women, Peace, and Security was developed and that led to a second version validated with over 1,000 local leaders.
+· The National Agenda on Women, Peace, and Security in Yemen, which mobilised 76 Yemeni women leaders inside and outside Yemen, developed a draft of the National Agenda for Women, Peace, and Security, which led to a second version validated with over 1,000 local leaders.

 · The Association of Mothers of Abductees and Detainees to track male political detainees that has departments for research and public relations to campaign for the release of men.

-In fact, Yemen has a solid civil society history.
-CSOs were legally recognised in 2001 and this ushered in many activists, like the Nobel Peace Prize winner Tawakkol Karman, founder of Women Journalists Without Chains.
+In fact, Yemen has a strong history of civil society.
+CSOs were legally recognised in 2001, which ushered in many activists, including Nobel Peace Prize winner Tawakkol Karman, founder of Women Journalists Without Chains.
 That decade also saw the first female minister appointed, along with increasing roles for women in business.
-The war led to a massive retreat of such organisations as they suffered attacks and violence and while this makes the approach to such organisations sensitive, they remain.
+The war led to a massive retreat of such organisations as they suffered attacks and violence, and while these approaches are sensitive to such organisations, they remain.

-[2] Between 1997 and 2014, the proportion of girls aged 6 and above without formal education declined from 67% to 43%
+[2] Between 1997 and 2014, the proportion of girls aged six and above without formal education declined from 67% to 43%

 [3] https://news.un.org/en/story/2019/06/1040531